rezkyal/air_control/readme.md

 # Air control

-Create a virtual mouse using webcam, google [MediaPipe](https://github.com/google/mediapipe), python [mouse](https://github.com/boppreh/mouse) and openCV in python
+A virtual mouse based on hand movement using webcam, google [MediaPipe](https://github.com/google/mediapipe), python [mouse](https://github.com/boppreh/mouse) and openCV in python

 <b>Before testing the virtual mouse, make sure you have saved and closed your important programs, the <em>ghost click</em>:ghost: can be very dangerous, use with full caution:exclamation::shipit:</b>